DKNazar/dknazar.github.io/hdr.md

 <h3 align="center">HDR Calibration</h3>

-So we now have <a href="https://displayhdr.org/certified-products/">HDR standards</a> the problem is no one cares especially people marketing displays.
+So we now have <a href="https://displayhdr.org/certified-products/" target="_blank">HDR standards</a> the problem is no one cares especially people marketing displays.
 Not sure what happened but most displays claim HDR10, which just means they are capable of accepting the HDR10 PQ signal and displaying some sort of result.
 It does not mean it actually reaches any brightness exceeding SDR and most often they just apply a tonemapper onto the 0-10,000 curve and ruin your perfectly curated image.
 Alternatively it is great when displays follow the standards like HDR400 because they will not apply any weird tonemapper to ruin your image.
 But HDR400 can only reach 400 nits!
 So anything you want above that will be clipped.

 This means we need to know the Maximum Nits to adjust our tonemapper so it displays all brights as best as possible on your screen.
 This maximum brightness value is usually given to us by console APIs by tools like the PS5 HDR calibration screen available to consumers.